 This Beria Erfe font is named Kedebideri which means “Let’s write!” in the Zaghawa Beria language.

-This font is a major revision of an older SIL font now updated to support the script as provisionally assigned for addition to Unicode.
+This font is a major revision of an older SIL font updated to support the script now encoded in Unicode 17.0.